hasura/ndc-hub/rfcs/0001-packaging.md

 - The connector executable should accept the following subcommands:
   - `serve` should start a HTTP server on port `8080`, which is compatible with the NDC specification, with `/` as its base URL.
     - For example, `http://connector:8080/query` should implement the query endpoint
-    - The default port can be overwritten using the `HASURA_CONNECTOR_PORT` environment variable.
+    - The default port can be overwritten using the `PORT` environment variable.

 - The image `ENTRYPOINT` should be set to the connector process, and the default `CMD` should be set to the `serve` command.
 This can mean setting it to the connector executable itself, or some intermediate executable/script that eventually provides its command line arguments to the connector executable.